albertodeago/biome-plugin-no-type-assertion/README.md

 A Biome linter plugin that disallows type assertions in TypeScript code, encouraging the use of type guards and proper typing instead.

-TODO: check how to use it from node_modules

 ## Installation

 Install the plugin as a dev dependency: